 Just like the world of freelancing, you have some options here: you can design your own templates and sell them yourself through networking and social media, or use similar marketplace-style websites for selling LUTs and other presets:

 - Envato supports several applications (including DaVinci Resolve, After Effects, and Premiere Pro) and sells customizable video templates, including broadcast packages, elements, logo stings, and openers.
-Info on becoming an Envato author can be found here.
+Info on becoming an Envato author.

 - Filtergrade allows you to sell video editing templates including elements, LUTs, and FX; Premiere Pro presets and transitions; and animated motion graphics, transitions, and effects for Final Cut Pro.
 Here are some tips if you’re thinking of applying to sell on Filtergrade.